 - Blended – This fund will allocate some funds to bonds and some to equities

-Vanguard provides a risk rating on all of its fund, which runs from 1 to 7.
+Vanguard provides a risk rating on all of its funds, which runs from 1 to 7.
 While 1 presents the lowest risk, 7 comes with the most.
 As is the case with any asset class, the more risk that you take on, the higher the expected returns.

 An example of a low-risk Vanguard fund would be one that focuses on government bonds issued by the US, Europe, Japan, and the UK.
 A high-risk fund would target stocks and bonds from the emerging markets, or from small-cap exchanges like the AIM.

-Benefits of UK Vanguard Funds
+Fundamentals of UK Vanguard Funds

 If you’re still unsure as to whether or not Vanguard UK funds are right for you, check out the investment benefits outlined below: